New York men’s divorce attorneys provide answers to frequently asked questions with regards to divorce in New York and New York divorce laws.

-A spouse can remarry only after the Judgment of Divorce has been signed and filed with the Certificate of Dissolution of Marriage.
+In New York, a spouse can remarry only after the Judgment of Divorce has been signed and filed with the Certificate of Dissolution of Marriage.
 Generally, a spouse can safely start dating again after a Separation Agreement has been signed by both the husband and wife, or after the Judgment of Divorce has been signed and filed with the Certificate of Dissolution of Marriage.

 What if my spouse does not want the divorce?

 If the ground for divorce is anything but No-Fault, then the spouse that does not want the divorce needs to make every effort to prevent the other spouse from proving that their grounds for divorce have merit.
 If successful in preventing that, the court will not grant the divorce.
 However, because New York has recently become a No-Fault state, it appears that the granting of a divorce is inevitable.